-Racing NSW has introduced an Online WHS Management System across all NSW Metropolitan, Provincial & Country TAB Clubs to assist them in delivering, maintaining and updating their WHS documentation/systems.
-Country community (non-TAB) clubs possess a scaled-down kit form.
+Racing NSW has implemented an Online WHS Management System across all NSW Metropolitan, Provincial & Country TAB Clubs to assist them in delivering, maintaining and updating their WHS documentation/systems.
+Country community (non-TAB) and picnic clubs can elect to use a scaled-down kit form.